4nt0ineB/MyLittleCLibrary/README.md

 x = 1;
 l = new_linked_list(&x, int_m);

-/* You have to way of using the struct functions */

 /*
+   You have to way of using the struct functions
    By using the descriptor
-	(Never forget that the list can't be empty to access the descriptor, so l != NULL) */ x = 2;
+*/
+x = 2;
 l->d->append(&l, &x);